rafal-szypulka/b2m-nodejs-v2/docs/logging.md

 While waiting for containers, review the configuration of our logging lab.

 - `b2m-nodejs-v2/lab-2/docker-compose.yaml` - this is the main config file for docker-compose stack which specifies all options for all containers in the stack.
-- `b2m-nodejs-v2/lab-2/app/server.js` - the source code of our sample Node.js application instrumented with logging.
+- `b2m-nodejs-v2/lab-2/app/server.js` - the source code of our sample Node.js application instrumented using `winston` logging library.
-- `b2m-nodejs-v2/lab-2/app/Dockerfile` - this file is used to build your app docker image.
+- `b2m-nodejs-v2/lab-2/app/Dockerfile` - this file is used to build your application docker image.

 2).
-Access the Humio UI using internet browser on `http://<your-hostname>:8080` (If you run the lab locally, you can use the `localhost`)
+Access the Humio UI using web browser on `http://<your-hostname>:8080` (If you run the lab locally, you can use the `localhost`)

 3).
 Click `Add item` and create `b2m-nodejs` repository.